 Mr. Nahass has served as a Director since January 26, 2012.
 Mr. Nahass also served as our President, Secretary and Treasurer from January 26, 2012 until February 9, 2012.
 Since August 2011, Mr. Nahass, age 46, has served as Managing Director of Arque Capital, Ltd., of Irvine, California.
 From September 2009 until August 2011, Mr. Nahass was a Partner, and served as Managing Director/COO of, NMS Capital Asset Management, Inc. ("NMS Capital").
 Additionally, while at NMS Capital, Mr. Nahass served as Chief Portfolio Manager of the NMS Platinum Funds, LLC.
 From February 1995 until April 2007, Mr. Nahass was employed in various positions at Morgan Stanley, where his last position was Senior Vice President and Complex Manager, where he directly managed over 200 financial advisors with approximately \$20 billion in assets under management.
 With over 20 years of financial services experience, Mr. Nahass has been and is responsible for private client services, business development, regulatory compliance and strategic development.
 Mr. Nahass holds a B.S. in Business Administration (1988) from Fairleigh Dickenson University.
 In addition he also holds NASD Series 3 (National Commodity Futures), Series 7 (General Securities Representative), Series 8 (Supervisory), Series 31 (Managed Futures) and Series 65 (Investment Advisor Representative) licenses.
 On May 13, 2009, Mr. Nahass filed a petition for bankruptcy in the United States Bankruptcy Court for the Central District of California, Case No. 8:09-bk 14465-TA.
 The discharge date was August 17, 2011.
+Mr. Nahass's background in investment banking led to our conclusion that he should serve as director in light of our business and structure.

-Edward Piatt Director
+Edward Piatt

+Director

 Mr. Piatt has served as a Director since February 9, 2012.
 Edward Piatt is an experienced, LEED Accredited Architect currently working in San Francisco, California.
 He received his Bachelors of Science in Design (2002) and his Masters of Architecture (2004) from the University of Nebraska, Lincoln.
 Edward has worked in Los Angeles, New York and San Francisco, where he gained experience in all phases of projects, from conceptual design through construction, documentation and administration.
 Current and recent projects include Yahoo!
 Corporate Headquarters; Lawrence Berkeley National Laboratory-New General Purpose Lab; Princeton University Campus Master Plan and Creative Performing Arts Initiative; Kaohsiung International Competition; and many other notable projects in commercial, retail, higher education, and industrial/ product design.
+Mr. Piatt's background in architecture, design and construction led to our conclusion that he should serve as director in light of our business and structure.